 False.
 This is probably the single most common myth concerning child custody in divorce.

-The truth is that you can ask a judge to interview a child over the age of 12 to determine what the child’s wishes are regarding custody.
+The truth is that you can ask a judge to interview a child over the age of 12 to determine what the child’s wishes are regarding child custody.

 The judge will listen and take the child’s wishes into consideration.

 However, the judge is not bound by the child’s expressed desire.
 The judge will still make the ultimate decision on what is in the child’s best interests regarding custody.

 The truth is that there are very few 12 year old children capable of carefully evaluating which parent provides the best environment for the child.

 Myth #2.
 My Spouse Cannot Get My Retirement Account

 False.
 All community property is subject to division and retirement accounts can be community property if contributions were made to the account during the marriage.